 Great healthcare software bridges the gap between physicians and patients

 While we’re equipping doctors with a tool, a healthcare software application can give patients a means of communication that had previously been unavailable to them.
-We need them to feel comfortable sharing their information and interacting with the software, and that means reassuring them every step of the way.
+But that newness and unfamiliarity can negatively impact adoption.
+We need patients to feel comfortable sharing their information and interacting with the software, and that means reassuring them every step of the way.

-Designing for healthcare improves outcomes—if you keep people at the center
+Great healthcare design improves outcomes—if you keep people at the center

-At Table XI, we spend a lot of time at the start of the project speaking with all the potential users.
-That’s because the sooner we can understand all the processes, wants and needs our healthcare software application must answer for, the more effectively we can start taking the burden off of our users.
+At TXI, we spend a lot of time at the start of the project performing user research.
+We speak with all the potential users: providers, doctors, clinicians, caregivers, patients and stakeholders.
+That’s because the sooner we can understand all the processes, wants, and needs our healthcare software application must answer for, the more effectively we can start taking the burden off of our users.

 Published by TXI Healthcare in Digital Health